Today I’ve been interviewing all sorts of mental health experts to find the best exercises for the mind, body and soul.

 2: Attentive Listening

-Michael Joly, one of the creators of the Sol Sound Therapy System [Amazon] says that one of the best mental health exercises like meditation is attentive listening.
+Michael Joly, one of the creators of the Sol Sound Therapy System says that one of the best exercises for the mind, body and soul is attentive listening.

 “When one is deeply listening, one cannot be thinking.
 It’s impossible.
 Try it for yourself right now.
 Take a good cleansing inhale / exhale breath, then bring your focus to some sound in the space wherever you are at this moment.
 Just listen.
 Do not analyze.
 Do not like or dislike the sound.
 Simply bring your intention (this is super important) to be attentive to this sound.